Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Experiment

 \subsection{Early Stage Rumor Detection}

-We also conduct experiments to validate the performance of KPG when detecting rumors in the early stage of spreading.
-We set a temporal threshold $\Delta$ to filter nodes within each propagation graph in the dataset.
-Specifically, for every node in a propagation graph, we compute the time difference between the comment (or retweet) publication time of the node and the creation time of the root claim.
-Nodes with a time difference less than $\Delta$ are kept, while those exceeding $\Delta$ are excluded.
-We conduct the experiment with varying temporal thresholds $\Delta \in \{20, 60, 120, 240\}$ minutes.
-Besides, we compare our KPG with the top four baselines in terms of average rank, excluding methods that require additional author information.
-The results of TrustRD, RDEA, BiGCN, EBGCN, and KPG in terms of accuracy and $F_1$ score on non-rumor events are presented in Figure \ref{fig:early_acc_f1}.
-The results of $F_1$ scores on other three classes are similar to that of NR class and thus are omitted.
+We also conduct experiments to validate the performance of KPG in detecting rumors during the early stage of their spread.
+To achieve this, we set a temporal threshold $\Delta$ to filter nodes within each propagation graph.
+Specifically, for every node in a propagation graph, we compute the time difference between the publication time of the comment (or retweet) and the creation time of the root claim.
+Nodes with a time difference less than $\Delta$ are retained, while those exceeding $\Delta$ are excluded.
+We conduct experiments with varying $\Delta \in \{20, 60, 120, 240\}$ minutes.
+We compare KPG with the top four baselines in terms of average rank, excluding methods that require additional author information.
+The results for TrustRD, RDEA, BiGCN, EBGCN, and KPG in terms of accuracy and $F_1$ score on non-rumor events are presented in Figure \ref{fig:early_acc_f1}.
+The results for $F_1$ scores on the other three classes are similar to those of the NR class and thus are omitted for brevity.

-As we can see, at the early stage of spreading, the textual feature and topology information contained in the propagation graphs shrink and the performance of rumor detection generally decreases.
-However, the performance of our KPG consistently surpasses other baselines with varying $\Delta$.
-Specifically, the performance of KPG with $\Delta=20$ exceeds that of TrustRD, the second-best baseline, in both accuracy and $F_1$ score for the non-rumor class, even when TrustRD utilizes full propagation graphs.
-The superior performance demonstrates again the effectiveness of our KPG, especially the CRG module, which generates realistic and informative responses and plays a key role in early stage rumor detection.
+As we can see, during the early stage of spread, the textual features and topology information contained in the propagation graphs diminish, leading to a general decrease performance.
+However, the performance of our KPG consistently surpasses that of other baselines across varying $\Delta$ values.
+When $\Delta=20$, KPG outperforms TrustRD, the second-best baseline, in both accuracy and $F_1$ score for the non-rumor class, even though TrustRD utilizes full propagation graphs.
+This superior performance further demonstrates the effectiveness of our KPG, particularly the CRG module, which generates realistic and informative responses and plays a crucial role in early-stage rumor detection.